patrinoua/work-in-tech/README.md

 UX by udacity - Oct 2020 [link](https://classroom.udacity.com/courses/ud849)

 ## Bootcamps
+Working in tech is fun!
+And with a bootcamp you can do it too.

+[Startsteps.org](Startsteps.org) - help you decide which is the right bootcamp for you

-♥ Spiced Academy - intense full stack and Data Science bootcamp (the one I attended!)
+♥ [Spiced Academy](Spiced.Academy) - intense full stack and Data Science bootcamp (the one I attended!)

-Career Foundry - online full stack and UI/UX bootcamp
+[Career Foundry](https://careerfoundry.com) - online full stack and UI/UX bootcamp

-Startsteps.org - help you decide which is the right bootcamp for you

 ## When looking for a new position